jaolim/salt-admin-setup/README.md

 # salt-module-initial-setup-for-remote-control

-Automate SSH-loginto all minions, enable UFW on all minions, and enable apache with a new virtual host on minions starting with web.
+Automate SSH-login to all minions, enable UFW on all minions, and enable apache with a new virtual host on minions starting with web.

 ### Linux installation
 *Instructions for vagrant installation are at bottom under Vagrant setup*